feschenkovladimir/feschenkovladimir/README.md

 My name is Vladimir, living in Grodno, Belarus.
 I am a Software Engineer.

-I love when software engineers are passionate about their work and when they build engineering cultures with their own values.
+I love programming and creating things that help other people.

 **Connect with me:**